 if you do not normally keep the elbows held in this condition,

-but persevere with this action and you will see a dramatic change
+but persevere with this action, especially during the back swing movement and you will see a dramatic change

 in the quality of your golf.

 Simply watch the professional golfers to see how they keep

 the elbows close together throughout the complete golf swing movement,

 especially as the club head swings through the contact area.

 This is one aspect of the golf swing that most golfers fail

 to give any serious consideration, so remember, as soon as you